hernanponcedeleon/Dat3M/dartagnan/src/test/resources/inlineasm/README.md

-# How to generate LLVM files with Inline Asm from Libvsync and Ck
+# How to generate LLVM files with Inline Asm with Libvsync
 This readme explains how to generate llvm benchmarks with inline asm.
 We explain how to do this on arm (v7 and v8), but doing it on other devices is similar.

 *Note* : to generate those files you are going to need **Clang** which runs on an arm device.